TiagoMA90/Portfolio-one/README.md

 ## Footer
 The Footer is displayed in all pages, found at the bottom of the screen with useful information for the user.
-- It displays Street address, Postal code, Telephone number and E-mail.
+- It displays the Street address, Postal code, Telephone number and E-mail.
-- It also includes links that externaly open Social media websites (Facebook, Instagram, Youtube, Twiter).
+- It also includes links that externaly open the Social media websites (Facebook, Instagram, Youtube, Twiter).
 Its purpose, to let users explore other platforms where the website Water World is being promoted.

 <img src="assets/screenshots/footer.webp" alt="Footer sceenshot">